 “I don’t know why anyone would need massive quantities of ammunition with the immediacy except for people who are in the military and public safety,” said Hovey, who was endorsed by the NRA.
 It gave her an A- grade.

 Opponents sent thousands of letters and e-mails to lawmakers, said Robert Crook, head of the Hartford-based Coalition of Connecticut Sportsman, which opposed the bill.
 Dozens more opponents submitted written testimony, including chief executives of gunmakers: James Debney of Springfield, Massachusetts-based Smith & Wesson Holding Corp.
-(SWHC), and Michael Fifer of Sturm, Ruger & Co., which is in Southport, Connecticut.
+(SWHC:US), and Michael Fifer of Sturm, Ruger & Co., which is in Southport, Connecticut.

 Debney, Fifer and others told lawmakers, who faced a $3.2 billion deficit and a 9.1 percent unemployment rate, that the bill would cost jobs.